FLCL88/leetneet/README.md

 # leetneet
 https://leetcode.com/
-I will use Leetcode later this year and give my solutions.
+I will use "Leetcode blind 75" later this year and give my solutions.